singularityware/singularityware.github.io/pages/docs/user-docs/action-build.md

 ```

 ### `--sandbox`
-If you wanted to create a container within a writable directory (called a _sandbox_) you could do so with the `--sandbox` option:
+If you wanted to create a container within a writable directory (called a _sandbox_) you could do so with the `--sandbox` option.
+It's possible to create a sandbox without root privileges, but to ensure proper file permissions it is recommended to do so as root.

 ```
-$ singularity build --sandbox lolcow/ shub://GodloveD/lolcow
+$ sudo singularity build --sandbox lolcow/ shub://GodloveD/lolcow
 ```

 The resulting directory operates just like a container in an image file.
 You are permitted to make changes and write files within the directory, but those changes will not persist when you are finished using the container.
 To make your changes persistent, use the `--writable` flag when you invoke your container.